MoonPoet/xaprb-src/content/blog/core-values.md

 You can tell what's really valued by watching how people make decisions, what gets rewarded, what gets punished or discouraged.

 Good values serve to encode norms.
-They are statements, descriptors, of the group's shared beliefs---not rules.
+They are statements, descriptors, of the group's shared beliefs---they are not rules.
 That is, they *describe* behavior and culture; they don't create it.
 They help people understand how to behave and make decisions, by stating guiding principles.
 This helps create autonomy by dispersing commander's intent to the edges, encouraging alignment and consistency while avoiding constant escalation of decisions.

 Good values *differentiate by going beyond the baseline*.
-There's no point in stating that something fundamental to being a functioning human being is a core value.
+Good values aren't things like "honesty," which is a baseline expectation.
-Good values aren't things like "honesty," which is just a baseline for functioning in any society or group.
+There's no point in listing a "core value" that's a low bar any functioning member of society should clear.
 This is not to say that good values are exclusionary, or that they need to be completely unique, but they should say what's particular about a group that isn't otherwise to be taken for granted about *any* group.
 Good values state what is necessary, not what is merely sufficient.

 Good values don't change much or often, if at all.
-They may need to be refined as the understanding of them becomes more nuanced and detailed over time, but at core, they don't change.
+They may need to be refined as time passes and the group understands them with more nuance, but at core, they don't change.
 If a group's statement of core values changes significantly, you can safely assume that either the old or new values aren't good values.

 ### Bad Values

 Bad values, as I mentioned above, aren't merely values that are done badly.
-They're a kind of antimatter, which is unfortunately all-too-common in corporations and prevents real values from being established.
+They're a kind of antimatter, which is unfortunately all-too-common in corporations and prevents good values from being established.
 It's part of the trend in pseudo-leadership literature to create a paint-by-numbers recipe for leadership and culture.
 "Write down your vision, mission, and core values!"
 This is how you get Enron's core values: Respect, Integrity, Communication, and Excellence.